invertase/react-native-firebase/docs/index.md

 Beginning with firebase-ios-sdk v9+ (react-native-firebase v15+) you must tell CocoaPods to use frameworks.

-Open the file `./ios/Podfile` and add this line inside your targets (right after the line calling the react native Podfile function to get the native modules config):
+Open the file `./ios/Podfile` and add this line inside your targets (right before the `use_react_native` line in current react-native releases that calls the react native Podfile function to get the native modules config):

 ```ruby
 use_frameworks! :linkage => :static